pwrliang/OTransproxy/README.md

 # OTransproxy
 OTransproxy stands for a transparent proxy on OpenWrt.
 OTransproxy is a simple script to implement a transparent proxy.
+[V2Ray](https://github.com/v2ray/v2ray-core) is used as the back-end proxy software.
 It forwards foreign network traffic to your V2Ray server, but bypass the local (Chinese sites) traffic.
 You can also choose which site to bypass/proxy by simply modify the script. **My intention in writing this script is to learning shell programming skill.
 Using at your own risk.**